 spreadsheet makes this problem much easier.
 For example, you can use

-spreadsheet.
+the Printing Books Spreadsheet.
 In order to create a graph, you will need to right click

 on the hyperlink, and choose "save target as" to save this file to your

 computer.
 Then you will be able to use the Chart Wizard to create

 The figure below shows the costs of the three plans for up to

 2500 books.
 The copy center's plan will be the most expensive, and the

 printing company's the least expensive if all 2,250 books are produced